georgehenryrowe/monokaiForProcessing/README.md

 # monokaiForProcessing
-Monokai theme for Processing for Mac and Windows
+Monokai Dark theme for Processing for Mac and Windows.
+Easier on the eyes, with the Monokai/Sublime classic colours.

 ##Installation